 My scholarship explores the visual cultures and histories of gender, political power, ecology, and cultural heritage in the ancient world and the present.
 Currently, my dissertation asks how representations of gender and the body, particularly that of women, shaped power dynamics throughout the Hellenistic world, which spanned Europe, Africa, and Asia from the 4th-1st c BCE.
 I use methods derived from art history and archaeology, while engaging with ideas from feminist, critical race, and ecological discourses to consider these issues through fresh perspectives.
-Given my research interests, my work also includes contributions to conversations in cultural heritage, environmental humanities, and digital humanities.

 CURRENT RESEARCH & WRITING PROJECTS